SquishyStrawberry/reddit-hearing-helper/README.md

 	"subreddit": "What subreddit to parse through, default is 'all', str",
 	"userAgent": "What user agent to use, str", "checkMessages": "If to check messages at startup, bool",
-	"verbose": "If to be verbose, bool"
+	"verbose": "If to be verbose, bool",
+	"saveAll": "If to save ALL the ids or just successfull ones, bool"
 }